libp2p/docs/content/concepts/introduction/protocols/identify.md

 - the user agent: a free-form string identifying the node's implementation, usually in the format "agent-name/version".
-- the public IP address: the address of the node on the network, as seen by other nodes.
+- the node's public IP address: the address of the node on the network, as seen by other nodes.
 - the list of multiaddresses that the node is listening on: the various network addresses and ports that the node can be reached at.
 - the list of protocols that the node supports: the different communication methods that